 The subcommittee of POPA that is conducting the review posted its background and research materials to the APS website, along with its charge.
 The research materials include the transcripts of the subcommittee’s January workshop, biographical information on outside climate experts who participated in the workshop, and their slide presentations.
-These materials are now available at the Climate Change Statement Review web page.

 The standing policy of the Society is to review its statements every five years.
 The Society first adopted the climate change statement seven years ago, but appended an addendum in 2010.
 The review also coincides with the release of the latest report on the physical science basis of climate change from the U.N.’s Intergovernmental Panel on Climate Change (IPCC).